It is nearly Christmas, which means many will be switching to their festive playlists in the run-up to the big day.

-Recently featured in our glowing review of the Lightning Seeds at Albert Hall, Badly Drawn Boy has an unconventional persona on stage to say the least.
+Featuring in our glowing review of the Lightning Seeds at Albert Hall last year, Badly Drawn Boy has an unconventional persona on stage to say the least.
 However, this Christmas track, which featured on his soundtrack album for the Hugh Grant film “About a Boy”, is a soothing festive track and remains one of his finest releases.
 Lyrically and vocally, Badly Drawn Boy turned out to be the perfect man for the job, and let’s hope his recent re-emergence spurs on more of the same.

 4) ELBOW – GOLDEN SLUMBERS

 The first of two John Lewis Christmas advert soundtracks in our Top 5 is from Elbow.
 Guy Garvey‘s warm tones on this Beatles classic was the backdrop for Moz the Monster‘s short festive story in 2017, and instantly soared up the charts.
 Whose voice says settling around the living room fire at Christmas better than Guy Garvey, after all?
 He said, “This project was such a pleasure.
 The director Michel Gondry and The Beatles did all the work for us.
 We are really proud to be involved”.

 3) BLOSSOMS – CHRISTMAS EVE (SOUL PURPOSE) / IT’S GOING TO BE A COLD WINTER